-Bristih Afternoon Tea is a meal, not a drink, traditionally served at 4 o’clock.
-Authentic afternoon Tea includes tea, freshly baked scones, afternoon cucumber sandwiches and pastries.
-Originally high class ladies in Britain invited their friends to their houses for an afternoon tea, but today you can enjoy English afternoon tea at English tea rooms across England at 4 o’clock.
+British Afternoon Tea is a meal, not a drink, traditionally served at 4 o’clock.
+Authentic afternoon Tea includes tea, freshly baked scones, afternoon cucumber sandwiches, and pastries.
+Originally high-class ladies in Britain invited their friends to their houses for an afternoon tea, but today you can enjoy English afternoon tea at English tea rooms across England at 4 o’clock.

 FAMOUS BRITISH CHEESES

 Popular British cheese are some of the top must-try British foods in Britain